The McNair Post-Baccalaureate Achievement Program provides scholars with:

 - Opportunities to participate in scholarly research and professional conferences

-These scholar benefits are obtained in part through participation in the following programs:
+These as well as other scholar benefits are obtained in-part through participation in McNair’s programs:

 Summer Research Internship Program (SRIP)

 The SRIP provides McNair participants with the opportunity to develop and explore a research area related to their interests in collaboration with a faculty mentor of their choosing.
 This collaborative experience introduces students to the nature of graduate study, scholarly activity and research careers.
 Three major goals of the summer program are:

 - Initiate students into scholarly activities of their chosen disciplines

 - Introduce faculty in a student’s discipline to the student’s work